Jxpro/custom-rustdesk/README.md

 >   Note that if a certain ID is invalid and reset, please try more IDs.
 For example, on my Mac computer, IDs starting with 'mac' are all reset to other random ID.

+中文文档: [README_CN.md](https://github.com/Jxpro/custom-rustdesk/blob/main/README_CN.md)

 This project aims to provide a custom ID generation function for `RustDesk`, making it easier for users to remember and manage devices.
-The main function is to simulate the official encryption algorithm, encrypt the user-entered custom ID, and output the encrypted ID.
+The primary function is to simulate the official encryption algorithm, encrypting user-entered custom IDs and outputting the encrypted ID.
+By replacing the `enc_id` field in the configuration file with this output, users can complete the setup.

-中文文档: [README_CN.md](https://github.com/Jxpro/custom-rustdesk/blob/main/README_CN.md)
+For MacOS, the configuration file is located at:

+-   `~/Library/Preferences/com.carriez.RustDesk/RustDesk.toml`

+For Windows, the configuration file is located at:

+-   `C:\Users\username\AppData\Roaming\RustDesk\config\RustDesk.toml`

+When running in service mode in Windows, specified by `--service` :

+-   `C:\Windows\ServiceProfiles\LocalService\AppData\Roaming\RustDesk\config\RustDesk.toml`

 ## Features
 -   Generate encrypted custom ID